nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 ##Ramifications

-It is a «simple» hack - simple in the sense that everybody who can start a process can do it.
+It is a Â«simpleÂ» hack - simple in the sense that everybody who can start a process can do it.
 No need for root access or a root kit.
-In essence, the system admin cannot trust `ps` or `w` to tell the truth if a user went «black hat» and hides what he does.
+In essence, the system admin cannot trust `ps` or `w` to tell the truth if a user went Â«black hatÂ» and hides what he does.
 Tools like `lsof` tell which connections are active, however.